Mitigation of landslide risks

-Currently over a quarter of the world's urban population live in self-built neighbourhoods and slums, which are seriously vulnerable to the impacts of weather, climate change and so-called 'natural' disasters.
+Currently, over one-quarter of the world’s urban population live in slums and informal settlements.
+Such settlements are vulnerable to the impacts of weather, climate change and ‘natural’ disasters.